Svalbaz/Neverwinter/sessions/session-13.md

 While exploring further, the group discovered a fortified building that appeared far better maintained than the surrounding ruins.
 Inside they met Reidoth, an eccentric druid accompanied by a raven named Solas.
 Reidoth explained that the corruption spreading through Thundertree and the ash-infused undead are tied to the lingering magical imbalance surrounding Wave Echo Cave and the eruption of Mount Hotenow centuries ago.

 Although Reidoth admitted he knew the locations of both Cragmaw Castle and Wave Echo Cave, he refused to reveal the latter until the party dealt with a greater threat to the balance of the region: a young green dragon named Venomfang residing in the old tower north of town.
+Through the spiderwebs.

 The session ended with the party taking a short rest in Reidoth’s cottage while Kuraken prepared a meal and shared some decidedly less impressive wine.